br80/zappy_python/03_objects/README.md

 # Objects

-A well-organized codebase needs structure and objects are a great way to give structure to your data.
+A well-organized codebase needs structure and objects are a great way to give structure to your data with classifications and attributes.

 ### Creating objects